-How has your small business’s inventory management panned out?
+How has your small business’s inventory management strategy panned out?
 Have you had the right products available when you needed them?
-Did you lose out on business when items were out of stock?
-Or did you lose money due to excess stock?
+Did you miss out on potential sales due to out-of-stock items or lose money because of excess stock?

-In this article, we discuss inventory management techniques, explain what to look for in software when it comes to tech making the whole thing easier, and go over some best practices for keeping track of your stock.
+In this article, we’ll cover inventory management techniques, explore essential functions of inventory management, explain what to look for in software to make the process easier and go over some best practices for keeping track of your inventory.

 What is inventory management?